 Sector Performance

-In 2021 the insurance sector reported a 10.2% increase in gross written premium to N560bn ($1.3bn), compared to a figure of N508bn ($1.2bn) for the previous year, according to the Nigerian Insurers Association (NIA).
-The sector is relatively crowded, with 51 licensed insurance companies and three reinsurers operating in Nigeria as of late May 2023.
+In 2021 the insurance sector reported a 10.2% increase in gross written premium to N560bn ($1.33bn), compared to a figure of N508bn ($1.21bn) for the previous year, according to the most recent annual figures from the Nigerian Insurers Association (NIA).
+The figure has risen since, with gross written premium at N551.4bn ($1.31bn) as of the second quarter of 2023 alone.
+The sector is relatively crowded, with 64 licensed insurance companies and three reinsurers operating in Nigeria as of November 2023.
 “The market is highly competitive – there are bigger companies, but even the smaller ones hold their weight,” Michael Nwanneka, a senior associate at Nigerian law firm Aluko & Oyebode, told OBG.
 “It is a market where you are dealing with the public, and the public is driven by value and interest.
 So insurers know that they have to be competitive.”

 Similarly to what took place in other industries, the Covid-19 pandemic impacted normal sector activity.
 Lockdowns resulted in some customers not renewing their policies, leading to lower premium, while unemployment in some sectors of the economy also impacted insurance adoption.
 “There was lower patronage by policyholders due to a reduction in income, as some people were let go from work and some incomes were reduced,” said Nwanneka.